openjdk/jdk/doc/building.md

 ### Microsoft Visual Studio

-For aarch64 machines running Windows the minimum accepted version is Visual Studio 2019 (16.8 or higher).
-For all other platforms the minimum accepted version of Visual Studio is 2017.
+The minimum accepted version is Visual Studio 2019 (for aarch64, at least 16.8 is required).
 Older versions will not be accepted by `configure` and will not work.
-For all platforms the maximum accepted version of Visual Studio is 2022.
+The maximum accepted version of Visual Studio is 2022.

 If you have multiple versions of Visual Studio installed, `configure` will by default pick the latest.
-You can request a specific version to be used by setting `--with-toolchain-version`, e.g. `--with-toolchain-version=2017`.
+You can request a specific version to be used by setting `--with-toolchain-version`, e.g. `--with-toolchain-version=2022`.

 If you have Visual Studio installed but `configure` fails to detect it, it may be because of [spaces in path](#spaces-in-path).